 Research Transparency

-We value the principles of research transparency that are essential to the robustness and reproducibility of science [57].
-Consequently, we maximized transparency through several complementary methods.
-First, we report how we determined our sample size, all data exclusions, all manipulations, and all available measures in the study [58].
-Second, we completed a transparency checklist, which can be found in the supplement of this paper (Multimedia Appendix 1) [59].
-Third, we made the data, analysis scripts and annotated results, self-report surveys, and other study materials (e.g., consent form, recruitment flyer) associated with this report publicly available through a study page on Open Science Framework (OSF) [60].
+We value the principles of research transparency that are essential for the robustness and reproducibility of science [57].
+Consequently, we maximized transparency using several complementary methods.
+First, we reported how we determined our sample size, all data exclusions, all manipulations, and all available measures in the study [58].
+Second, we completed a transparency checklist, which can be found in Multimedia Appendix 1 [59].
+Third, we made the data, analysis scripts and annotated results, self-report surveys, and other study materials (eg, consent form and recruitment flyer) associated with this report publicly available through a study page on the Open Science Framework [60].

 Participants